 The woman was my sister.

-I was drowning in the furious storm.
+I was drowning in a furious storm.
 The sea spit me up from my shipwreck onto the shore where I was lying inert, just wanting my life to end.
-I had been cast around by the stormy sea for what seemed forever.
+I had been cast around by the stormy sea for what seemed like a final blow.
 Now it was all over.
 I was nothing.

 Pappa had been the one son among nine children who had a head for studies and his father sent him as a boarder to the nearest city on the west coast of Skåne.
-I can well see how he stood out in the math classes and I can also well see that his classmates thought his small town tailor made clothes looked odd, and not like their store-bought clothes from teh city.
-Be that as it may, but the boys made fun of him for being a farmer’s boy.
-My grandfather was a rich grain dealer, but even though Pappa was a good-looking boy the kids liked to make fun of him.
+I can well see how he stood out in the math classes and I can also well see that his classmates thought his small-town-tailor-made clothes looked odd, and not like their store-bought clothes from the city.
+Be that as it may, the boys made fun of him for being a farmer’s boy.
+My grandfather was a well-to-do grain dealer, but even though Pappa was a good-looking boy the kids liked to make fun of him.
 He could not take it.
-I don’t know in what year he dropped out, but his father left enough inheritance to all his children so Pappa could get an education anyway.
+I don’t know in what year he dropped out of high school, but his father left enough inheritance to all his children.
+That is how Pappa could get an education after all.
 Since he had a head for math, he thought he would study to become an accountant.
-He never got to be a top-level accountant since he did not have the right basic diploma, but he was good and he did quite well.
+He never got to be a top-level accountant since he did not have the right basic diplomas, but he was good and he did quite well.

 I remembered the secure hand I used to hold on to so happily when I was 5 or 6, before the war, before the disaster in my family.
-Before my anorexia.
-Mother and my teacher deliberated and decided that I could go to school if I felt up to it.
 There was a war outside and there was a war inside.
 Where was now that secure hand I felt so proud of holding on to?
-I would stretch out my steps, trying to keep up with his as we were walking in front of the park next to our very modern apartment building.
+I would make my steps as long as I could, trying to keep up with his, as we were walking in front of the park next to our very modern apartment building.

 Yes, there was my own father who used to laugh so happily when I said something funny.
 My father who pinched my nose and I laughed, looking up at him.
-My father who was so proud because I could read the newspaper at that tender ag — well, the headlines at least.
+My father who was so proud because I could read the newspaper at that early age — well, the headlines at least.
 My father who was proud of me.

 Pappa died of leukemia in 1972.
-John and I had seen him during the summer, but he looked like a very sick man.
-But he knew taht I had found a good man.
+John and I had seen him during the summer and he looked like a very sick man.
+But he knew that I had found a good man.
 When he died we were back in New Rochelle where I lived for nine years.
 I cried.
-I had given him a cachmere scarf for the past Christmas because he had swollen glands in his neck and I thought, a bit stupidly, that the soft cachmere woul feel good.
+I had given him a cashmere scarf for the past Christmas because he had swollen glands in his neck and I thought, a bit stupidly, that the soft cashmere would feel good.
 I think the world has never seen a better man.
 And I will never know what the reason for the divorce really was.

-With Pappa’s wonderful help I was putting back together the broken pieces of my existence, of my future.
+With Pappa’s wonderful help I was getting to see that my life was not over, that there was a future to prepare for.
 During the summer I worked at the Institute of Genetics in Lund, called Geneticum, with one of my sister’s friends who was a researcher.
-He went on to become a professor anda a member of the Royal Swedish Academy of Sciences – no less.
+He went on to become a professor and a member of the Royal Swedish Academy of Sciences – no less.

 Pappa looked through advertisements in the papers and one day he found it.
 There it was.